 At the time, Conymet was a well-established mining equipment manufacturer and service provider based in Antofagasta, Chile, with a trajectory of more than 35 years in the Chilean mining market.
 In 1985 Conymet built the first dump body in Chile - the 170ton dump body was commissioned at Chuquicamata, the largest open-pit copper mine in the world at that time, which still belongs to the Chilean Government’s Codelco.
 Also, in 1995 Conymet, in collaboration with BHP Chile, implemented the first light weight tray in the mining industry in Chile, becoming the new international standard for dump bodies.

-The journey of Duratray in Australia has been challenging but at the same time very successful.
-Since its inception, the company has grown its international footprint from 8 to 34 countries, established offices and manufacturing facilities in a number of locations, including South Africa, Russia, Canada and the USA, and increased its revenue by 1500%.
+The journey of Duratray in Australia has been challenging, but at the same time very successful.
+Since inception, the company has grown its international footprint from 8 to 34 countries, established offices and manufacturing facilities in a number of locations, including South Africa, Russia, Canada and the USA, and increased its revenue by 1500%.

 Duratray has been recognised in several occasions by the Australian government, receiving the Governor of Victoria Export Award for Minerals, Energy and Related Services in 2019, the First Large-Scale Chilean Investment in Australia Award in 2017, the Governor of Victoria Export Award for Minerals and Energy in 2010 and it entered the Victorian Manufacturing Hall of Fame for Manufacturing Excellence in 2015.

-The company has also been awarded Australian Government funds and awards for business, innovation and technology expansion, including the recent award from Invest Victoria to onshore all its manufacturing in Melbourne in a state-of-the-art new facility.
+The company has also been awarded Australian Government funds and awards for business, innovation and technology expansion, including the recent award from Invest Victoria to onshore all manufacturing in Melbourne in a state-of-the-art facility.

 Not long after establishing in Australia, Duratray also became member of Austmine, the leading not-for-profit industry association for the Australian Mining Equipment, Technology and Services (METS) sector.
 As members, the company has exhibited at the biannual Austmine Mining Conference and Exhibition on numerous occasions.